When you enter the store looking for new luggage, the first thing that you'll be asked is: do you want hardside or softside luggage?

 Related Post: Polycarbonate vs ABS Luggage Materials

-There really is no one piece of luggage that will address all your needs.
-It's just a matter of personal preference and what kind of traveler you are.
-Here's a quick overview to help you decide and make that luggage purchase a very happy one.
+Here’s a quick overview to help you decide and make that hard or soft luggage purchase a very happy one.

 Hardside | Softside | |